leigh-johnson/bessel_beam_profiler/docs/fluidnc_auto_scan.md

   drives to an X/Z position outside the beam (default: the machine-limit X/Z corner farthest from the raster; override with `--background-x/--background-z`) and captures `--background-shots` frames at that slice's calibrated exposure.
-Exact exposure match per slice, tracks drift over the run, no manual beam blocking — it corrects for ambient light (plus whatever stray scatter reaches the off-axis position). **Validate once**: at the highest-exposure (dimmest) slice, compare a corner frame with the beam on vs. physically blocked; if they match, the corner is beam-free.

-  Cadence: the corner round trip only happens when the calibrated exposure has changed by at least `--background-exposure-change` (default 10%) since the background was last *captured* — cumulative, so slow drift still triggers a refresh; set 0 to capture at every slice.
+  New background shots are taken only when exposure has changed by at least `--background-exposure-change` (default 10%) since the background was last captured. set `--background-exposure-change=0` to capture at every slice.
-  Slices that reuse an earlier background say so in their `background_reference.json` (which background frames apply, their exposure, the change fraction) — analysis should always resolve the background through that file rather than assuming one per folder.
+  Slices that reuse an earlier background indicate this in `background_reference.json`

-* `none` (or `--skip-background`): quick alignment runs.
+* `none` (or `--skip-background`): quick runs without background images

 ## Output layout